 A workbook is a collection of spreadsheets which are contained in a single file.
 It’s a really handy way to store related spreadsheets all in one place.
-It’s another very basic Excel skill that is necessary for any entry-level role in 2020.
+It’s another very basic Excel skill that is necessary for any entry-level role.

 Vlookup is a valued skill that anybody who uses Excel needs to know.
 By using Vlookup, you can collate data from multiple sheets and workbooks into a central location which is perfect for creating reports.

 This is a vital Excel skill for any analyst, which is a hot career right now, but it’s also useful across the board.